Eddy Current Loss Formula

 What is eddy current?

-When the conductor is placed in the varying magnetic field the localized current starts flowing in the conductor is called the eddy current.
-The energy loss wasted in the form of heat energy in the conductor caused by flow of eddy current is known as eddy current loss.
+When the conductor is placed in the varying magnetic field, the localized current starts flowing in the conductor, which is called the eddy current.
+The energy loss wasted in the form of heat energy in the conductor caused by the flow of eddy current is known as eddy current loss.

 eddy current loss formula

-With an use of thin laminated sheets, the area of the eddy current path reduces and thus the resistance of the path gets increased.
-With an increased resistance the potential developed at two points of the lamination gets lowered and as a result the magnitude of eddy current gets reduced and eddy current loss gets reduced.
+With thin laminated sheets, the area of the eddy current path reduces, and thus, the path’s resistance gets increased.
+With an increased resistance, the potential developed at two points of the lamination gets lowered.
+As a result, the magnitude of eddy current gets reduced, and eddy current loss gets reduced.

 eddy current loss in thin laminated sheet- formula derivation

-The varying magnetic field perpendicular to area formed by 𝞃 and h is;
+The varying magnetic field perpendicular to the area formed by 𝞃 and h is;

 B= BmaxSinωt

-Let us consider a small elemental closed loop path PQRSP of thickness dx and distance of the small element from origin is x.
-The voltage will be induced in this close loop similar to as induce in a single turn coil.
+Let us consider a small elemental closed loop path PQRSP of thickness dx, and the distance of the small element from the origin is x.
+The voltage will be induced in this close loop similar to as induced in a single-turn coil.

 Area of the loop PQRS(A) = 2hx ——-(1)